olimorris/neotest-phpunit/README.md

 This plugin provides a [PHPUnit](https://phpunit.de) adapter for the [Neotest](https://github.com/nvim-neotest/neotest) framework.

 :warning: **This plugin is still in the early stages of development.
-Please test in anger against your existing PHPUnit tests** :warning:
+Please test in against your PHPUnit tests** :warning:

 ## :package: Installation